MaMu0228/alert_attack_on_UTM/README.md

 Here are two version browser console JSfile, If your UTM work based on JSON, use "alert_attack_on_UTM_based_on_json.js", otherwise "alert_attack_on_UTM_based_on_class"
 <br><br>
-Copy all codes in JSfile and paste browser console after log in UTM then literally it catures packets which you want to alert with song.
+# HOW TO USE
+1. Login the UTM
+2. Move the traffic page in UTM
+3. Edit JavaScript code for your enviroment
+4. Copy the JavaScript in "Alert_attack_on_UTM_based_on_json.js" or "Alert_attack_on_UTM_based_on_class"
+   (★ Alert_attack_on_UTM_based_on_json.js has more many function ★)
+5. Press 'F12' button and Move 'Console'
+6. Paste the code on 'Console'
+7. Press 'Enter' button
+8. Select song file for alert
+9. Done

 ★ functions ★
 <br>
-1. when specific sip or dip packet goes through UTM, alert
+1. When specific sip or dip packet goes through UTM, alert
-2. when packet goes through UTM which is applied specific policy, alert
+2. When packet goes through UTM which is applied specific policy, alert
-3. when packets, which one sip goes to many and various dip, goes through UTM, alert
+3. When packets, which one sip goes to many and various dip, goes through UTM, alert
-4. when UTM logout, alert
+4. When UTM logout, alert

 -----------한글------------